+There are other times in life when being alone happens— not as something you planned for or something you would choose.
 At such times, you’re not in a graveyard; you can still make something beautiful out of it.
-You can become intentional about it and seek for productive activities to engage in.
+You can become intentional about it and seek productive activities to engage in.

 You don’t have to be frustrated anytime life pushes you into solitary.
 Studies have shown that creativity is better enhanced when an individual is alone as against group thinking.

 Physical health, not just emotional health, also can be improved in moments spent alone (medically proven).
 It’s just about knowing the right combinations.
 Now here are the social implications of spending time alone— how it affects your social interactions.